 - Family Law DCM Judge.
 The DCM Judge or designee monitors the implementation of the DCM Plan.
 The DCM Judge or designee reviews all contested family law matters and also rules on all Motions for Pendente Lite Relief, Motions for Emergency Relief, Motions for Family Services, UIFSA and UCCJEA matters, Motions for Expedited Relief and Requests for Hearings.
 Motions for Continuances and requests to appear at a hearing telephonically also shall be the responsibility of the DCM Judge or designee.

 - Other Judges.
-The Administrative Judge shall designate certain Judges and Masters to serve in the Family Law Division.
-All Judges and Masters, whether or not they are designated to serve in the Family Law Division, may be called upon to hear family law matters in order to ensure that these matters are heard expeditiously.
+The Administrative Judge shall designate certain Judges and Magistrates to serve in the Family Law Division.
+All Judges and Magistrates, whether or not they are designated to serve in the Family Law Division, may be called upon to hear family law matters in order to ensure that these matters are heard expeditiously.

-- Masters.
-Scheduling conferences, pendente lite hearings, initial child support hearings, modification hearings, contempt matters stemming from a family law case, pre-trial settlement conferences, motions hearings, emergency hearings and any uncontested matters may be set before a Master.
-Proceedings before a Master are subject to the provisions set forth in the Maryland Rules governing the use of Masters (Md.
+- Magistrates.
+Scheduling conferences, pendente lite hearings, initial child support hearings, modification hearings, contempt matters stemming from a family law case, pre-trial settlement conferences, motions hearings, emergency hearings and any uncontested matters may be set before a Magistrates.
+Proceedings before a Magistrate are subject to the provisions set forth in the Maryland Rules governing the use of Magistrates (Md.
 Rule 2-541).

 - Master/Examiners.
 Master/Examiners are appointed by the Court pursuant to Md.
 Rule 2-542.
 Cases referred to Master/Examiners include issues in uncontested proceedings not triable of right before a jury and proceedings held in aid of execution of judgment.

-- Domestic Relations Masters.
-Masters who are hired under the OCSE's Federal Reimbursement Agreement will hear child support, paternity, and contempt proceedings in which an OCSE attorney has entered an appearance.
-Cases that will clearly result in payment through OCSE may be heard by the other domestic relations Masters as well, including any ancillary (non-child support) issues.
+- Domestic Relations Magistrates.
+Magistrates who are hired under the OCSE's Federal Reimbursement Agreement will hear child support, paternity, and contempt proceedings in which an OCSE attorney has entered an appearance.
+Cases that will clearly result in payment through OCSE may be heard by the other domestic relations Magistrates as well, including any ancillary (non-child support) issues.

 1.3 Assignment Office